jaypozo/githubbackup/README.md

 Pulls down the repo and related issues into a csv file.
 Pushes a tar file up to Amazon S3.

-Requires a pre-generated personal access token to exist in a file called 'token'.

 Usage
 -----